aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 <br />

 ### Make a donation on Paypal
-Make a donation on paypal and get a TAX refund*.
+Make a donation on PayPal and get a TAX refund*.

 [![](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/paypal_small.png)](http://paypal.me/mtpsilva)

-### Support all these open hardware projects and become a patreon
+### Support all these open hardware projects and become a Patreon
 Liked any of my PCB KiCad Designs?
-Help and Support my open work to all by becomming a LDAD Patreon.
+Help and Support my open work to all by becoming a LDAD Patreon.
-In return I will give a free PCB design in KiCad to all patreon supporters.
+In return, I will give a free PCB design in KiCad to all Patreon supporters.
 To learn more go to patreon.com.
 Link below.

 [![](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/patreon_small.png)](https://www.patreon.com/ldad)